rishabdhar12/HR-Employee-Attrition/README.md

 Knowing the most likely reasons why employees leave the organization, can help the organization take action and reduce the level of Attrition inside the organization.

-We have constructed a very simple pipeline of predicting employee attrition, from some basic Exploratory Data Analysis to feature engineering as well as implementing three learning models in the form of a K-Neighbors Classifier, Random Forest and a Gradient Boosting classifier.
+I have constructed a very simple pipeline of predicting employee attrition, from some basic Exploratory Data Analysis to feature engineering as well as implementing three learning models in the form of a K-Neighbors Classifier, Random Forest and a Gradient Boosting classifier.
 This whole notebook takes less than a minute to run and it even returns a 87% accuracy in its predictions.